Wildlife Rescue and Rehabilitation Projects

 The rescue, treatment and rehabilitation of wild animal casualties is increasing.
 There is no doubt that people have always felt compassion for wounded and sick animals and perhaps a reason why rehabilitation is gaining interest is the awareness of human induced threats to the natural world and the development of veterinary medicine to the stage at which treating a wild animal can be effective.

 Wildlife rescue and rehabilitation is a demanding and highly skilled role.
 Rehabilitators want to ensure that a wild animal receives the best care and treatment to ensure that it will be released back to the wild in the same condition it was prior to admission.
-This can take between weeks to many months.
+This can take between weeks to many months, sometimes a year or more.
 Daily running costs into hundreds, even thousands of pounds is common and many wildlife rehabilitators work tirelessly to care for wildlife.

 Your generosity makes that difference for wildlife in care.
 Your generosity enables us to deliver key messages, reaching hundreds of people each year, about the vital work of wildlife carers.